Kareadita/Kavita/README.md

 * Expose an OPDS API/Stream for external readers to use
 * Allow downloading files directly from WebApp
 * WebApp/Server is Translated via Weblate (free for Open Source)

+## How to Deploy
+* Build kavita-webui via ng build --prod.
+The dest should be placed in the API/wwwroot directory
+* Run publish command